 We will review your application responses to the 3 mandatory questions to see if you have shown you have the potential, strengths and experience alongside a strong academic record.

-If your answers demonstrate the skills and competencies that we‘re looking for you will be invited to our assessment centre.
+If your answers meet our essential criteria and demonstrate the skills and competencies that we‘re looking for you will be invited to our assessment centre.

 Stage 2: assessment centre